Skip to content

 I did the best I could to take a video (ie I had my son do it) which I sent to my vet to convince him that yes, my horse was very broken, it was from the shoulder, and he needed to come out because I didn’t want to trailer her.

-The above video was taken August 15.
-You can also see hives on her neck.
+Above: This video was taken August 15, 2017, five days after the trauma.
+She already shows the characteristic swinging motion of Sweeney, but it got much worse.
+You can see hives on her neck.
 For about a month, she would sporadically get hives on the left side of her neck, starting where the “bite” was.
-She became allergic to fly sprays (but I could use them as long as I didn’t get near the neck).
-No idea what that was about.
+She became allergic to fly sprays.

 For those of you who would want to be able to identify Sweeney Shoulder, and find it difficult to see in the videos: the horse will pull the leg forward in a swinging motion, out from the elbow/shoulder.
 The toe may drag (Lady did this for about a month, 4-8 weeks post-injury).
 Once the foot is placed, the elbow will turn out as the horse steps forward with the sound leg.
 It’s unmistakable once you know what you’re looking for.